If you have rheumatoid arthritis and struggle with fatigue, you aren’t alone. It’s a common symptom of the disease.

 How to Manage RA Fatigue

 Tune out the guilt.
 Your friends and family may not really get how bad you feel.
 You aren’t lazy.
 You’re exhausted by your arthritis.
 Don’t feel guilty if you have to rest instead of going out or leave early because you’re too tired.
-Explain that fatigue is a symptom your disease.
+Explain that fatigue is a symptom of your disease.

 Don’t push yourself to keep up with everyone else.
 If you need help with household chores that exhaust you, ask others to give you a hand.
 Cut out any steps you don’t need to complete a task.
 Set your own pace.
 You decide what you can and can’t do on days when fatigue is high.

 Fuel up with the right foods.
 Your body gets energy from the foods you eat.
 Choose fresh, whole items like fruits and veggies, lean protein, dairy products, and healthy fats.
-Omega-3 fatty acids, found in foods like nuts and cold-water fish, help ease fatigue by reducing inflammation.
+Omega-3 fatty acids, found in foods like nuts and cold-water fish, help ease fatigue by easing inflammation.

 Drink water.
 Your body needs fluids to keep going.
 Fatigue may be a sign that you’re dried out.
 Aim for about eight glasses a day.
 You may need more if you’re extra active or when it’s hot outside.

 Stick to a sleep routine.
 Good habits help you get enough rest so you feel less fatigue the next day.
 Go to bed at the same time each night.
 Get up at the same time each morning.
-Cut back on caffeine, alcoholic drinks, and nicotine.
+Cut back on caffeine, alcohol, and nicotine.
 All of these can disrupt your sleep.

 Seek counseling or therapy.
 Cognitive behavioral therapy or counseling with a mental health professional can ease the stress that worsens your fatigue.
 It can also help you control how fatigue affects your life.

-Explore alternative treatments.
+Explore complementary treatments.
 Massage therapy often eases stress and anxiety.
 It helps you let go of your thoughts and get to sleep.
 Acupuncture also works for many people.
 Talk to your doctor before you take any herbal treatment or try any nonmedical therapy.